labanskoller/hackeriet_blog/_posts/2018-11-09-building-an-async-postgresql-driver.md

-If we instead could hand the query/queries of to the connection library and receive a future that the connection library completes when the database answers we can let the thread work on something else in the mean time.
+If we instead could hand the query/queries of to the connection library and receive a future that the connection library completes when the database answers we can let the thread work on something else in the meantime.
 That way reducing the number of threads needed, thus minimizing memory overhead and context switching.

-The [pgAdba](https://github.com/pgjdbc/pgadba) library implements a useful subset of this proposed api for postgresql, the plan is to implement the whole api, but it's better to release early and often than waiting for perfection.
+The [pgAdba](https://github.com/pgjdbc/pgadba) library implements a useful subset of this proposed API for postgresql, the plan is to implement the whole api, but it's better to release early and often than waiting for perfection.

 # Architectural changes from JDBC